tinted-theming/home/README.md

 ![Base16 Logo](https://raw.github.com/chriskempson/base16/master/base16-logo.png)
-Base16 implements carefully chosen syntax highlighting and provides a clean set of default colors suitable for a wide range of applications.
+Base16 provides carefully chosen syntax highlighting and a default set of  sixteen colors suitable for a wide range of applications.

-Base16 is both a color scheme and set of templates providing sixteen customisable colors see [base16-builder](https://github.com/chriskempson/base16-builder) for more information.
+Base16 is both a color scheme and a template.
+To roll your own see [base16-builder](https://github.com/chriskempson/base16-builder).

 ![Base16 Default](https://raw.github.com/chriskempson/base16/master/base16-default.png)
-Base16 "Default" color scheme.
+Base16 default color scheme.

 ## Repositories
 Check out the individual repositories for screenshots of Base16 in action.